azwadmirza/CSE4412_Data-Communication-and-Networking-/README.md

 # Networking and Web Security
-This repository outlines my exploration journey of going through the realms of networking and web exploitation to participate in Capture the Flag Events.
+This repository outlines my exploration journey of going through Capture the Flag Events.